PK-cod3ch3mist/ASCII-Media-Player/README.md

 A python program that creates ASCII graphics (with true color support if enabled) from images and videos.
 It can also play videos with subtitle support (given a .srt file)! :scream:

+*This is the beta branch of the repository, features may break here.
+If something unusual comes up in use of the code from this branch, kindly raise an issue.*

 ## Dependencies
 The program runs using python3
 The following python packages are used in the program: